Pierresole/NuclearDataSampler/README.md

 ENDSAM is able to generate random files but was primarily developed to check whether the relative uncertainty of certain parameters is too high, and if so, verify if their covariance matrix is mathematically correct (log-normal transformation).

-The conclusions drawn from ENDSAM results and the discussions it triggered in the community (5) led to **NuclearDataSampler** to avoid backend interpretation.
-Namely if positive parameters are sampled negatively, any backend patch will not be verifiably correct without access to the statistical evaluated distribution.
-However, if the patch is "acceptable," it may be applied.
-Similarly, if the covariance matrix is not positive definite and the problematic eigenvalues are significantly negative, one should not clip them to a positive value.
+The conclusions drawn from ENDSAM results and the discussions it triggered in the community (5) led to **NuclearDataSampler** to avoid backend interpretation by letting it being flexible enough for a user to chose laws or correlation structure in order to further, in a more formal manner, verify those assumptions.

 > **Keep cool and call an evaluator**